artisdom/jong/README.md

 ## Description

-This is a little project to automatically create note in [Joplin](https://github.com/laurent22/joplin), by reading RSS Feeds
+This is a little project to automatically create notes in [Joplin](https://github.com/laurent22/joplin), by reading RSS Feeds

 ##  Requirements

 * Python 3.6+
 * Django 2
+* django-environ: to deal with settings
 * arrow: to handle date comparison
 * feedparser: the great lib to handle RSS/Atom file
-* pypandoc: file format converted
+* pypandoc: file format converter
 * asks: async http
 * trio: async made easy
 * requests: HTTP for Humans